adam-lynch/adam-lynch.github.io/writing/production-databases-tips.md

   - satire
 ---

-## How the pros work with production databases
+## 10 Pro Tips: How To Work With Production Databases

 :::summary